mrmartincarlito/wd66p-boiler/readme.md

 7. Create configuration file
 8. Include your configuration file on all of your apis
 9. Create model file and put all your database tables as constant
+10. Create api controller
+    if (isset($_POST['trigger-variable'])) {
+        //INPUT
+        accumulate your request and do json_decode

+        //PROCESS
+        process your request and do some logic

+        //OUTPUT
+        //output your response array through json_encode
+    }